Site icon JFM Law

 Conversion provisions

-The Act introduces a new pathway to full-time or part-time employment through allowing casuals to notify their employer in writing of their intention to change to permanent employment.
+The Act introduced a new ‘employee choice pathway’, allowing eligible casual employees to notify their employer in writing of their intention to change to permanent employment.
 The new employee choice pathway replaces old casual conversion rules and comes with criteria that make an employee eligible to request for their employment to be converted.

 In order to provide written notice requesting to change their employment to permanent, a casual employee must: